OpenCyphal/yukon/CONTRIBUTING.md

 It's IMPORTANT to use absolute paths in the PYTHONPATH here.

 There is an IMPORTANT difference in the first line of the previous snippet: on Windows use ; as the separator, on GNU/Linux use : as the separator.

+It is also IMPORTANT that the PYTHONPATH contains the path to the .compiled folder and the path to the root directory of the repository.
+It doesn't matter which order that paths are placed in.

 # Contributing